fabien-campillo/data-science-spikes/README.md

 <br>

-The present version of `environment.yml`
+The current version of `environment.yml`

 ```yml
 name: python-dsspikes-env